scottlet/cv/README.md

 **Zalando (Contract)** 2017/04 - 2017/12

+Senior Engineer.
 One of a team creating a prototype of a new shopping experience.

 Technologies used: Node, Make, SASS, ES6 HTML5, CSS3, vanilla Javascript.
 <hr>